asourlas/axart.github.io/README.md

 Video: https://youtu.be/7CZx4ntO3zM

 ## Symbolic music and GPT-2
 As mentioned above, AutoBeat uses a GPT-2 AI model (2019, OpenAI) for beat generation.
 The inspiration behind the use of a Transformer-based language model like GPT-2 came from this paper: https://arxiv.org/abs/1809.04281 which explains why this kind of architecture could work with symbolic music representation.
+Since decided to embed the model into the plugin code, we used the smallest version (around 124 million parameters).

 ## Fine-tuning
+Instead of training the model from scratch, we relied on a process called fine-tuning: we trained the model further

+## Custom embeddings
+One of the challenges of using a language model for symbolic music processing is converting the music data into a format that the model understands.
+A popular solution is to encode the data into custom _tokens_, character sets that can be added to the model's existing "vocabulary".
+Unlike the majority of MIDI tokenization techniques (https://arxiv.org/abs/2310.17202), AutoBeat makes use of a custom way to tokenize the MIDI data.
+This is an example:

 ## On-device processing